 4. Now, Redraw the circuit with the calculated short circuit Current (I N ) in Step (2) as current Source and the calculated open circuit resistance (R N ) in step (3) connected in parallel to the load resistor that was short in Step (1).
 This is the Equivalent Norton Circuit of that Linear Electric Network or Complex circuit which had to be simplify and solved.

 5. Finally find the Load current and Load Voltage across Load Resistor by using the Current divider rule or this formula:

-Find the current flowing through and Voltage across the load resistor in the circuit below by using Norton’s Theorem.
+Find the current flowing through the load and Voltage across the load resistor (RL) in the circuit below by using Norton’s Theorem.

 Short the load circuit

 Calculate the Short Circuit Current.